‘Soy Bilingüe’ or ‘I Speak … a Little?’: Listing Language Proficiency Levels on a Resume

-Whether you speak a lot or a little, here’s a guide on listing language proficiency levels on a resume.
+Whether you speak a lot of a language or a little, here’s a guide on listing your language proficiency levels on a resume.

 By: Katelyn Skye Bennett | Contributor for Let’s Eat, Grandma

-Language proficiency, if developed more than saying, “Jambo, Habari gani?” or “Je suis le grand fromage,” is worth noting on your resume.
+Well, good news!
+Language proficiency, if developed more than saying, “Jambo, Habari gani?” or “Je suis le grand fromage,” is usually worth noting on your resume.

-For the rest of us who have had languages passed down or have learned over time, let’s dig a little deeper.
+For the rest of us who have learned languages over time, let’s dig a little deeper.
 Let’s ask the why, where, and how of listing languages on your resume.

 Should you list the additional language(s) you know on your resume?
 First, as always, consider relevance to the job you’re applying to.

 Does the job in question require you to be fully bilingual or to know a particular language?
-Absolutely list your language proficiency levels on the resume if so.
-Use accurate terms like “competent” if you’re intermediate or “fluent” if you’re a master.
+Absolutely list your languages and proficiency levels on your resume (and LinkedIn profile, and cover letter).
+See the tips below to use accurate terms like “competent” if you’re intermediate or “fluent” if you’re a master.